okeshawarz/prospectus/draft5.md

 metropolitan area.
-One of the difficulties noted in the introduction and by authors such as @arnott1995 is that there is significant heterogeneity within the type of rent control policies that are enacted by cities, ranging from hard rent controls that remain in place for a small number of housing units in New York City and the West Coast, to relatively "soft" rent controls that provide for vacancy decontrol.
+One of the difficulties noted in the introduction and by authors such as @arnott1995 is that there is significant heterogeneity within the type of rent control policies that are enacted by cities, ranging from hard rent controls that still remain in place for a small number of housing units in New York City and the West Coast, to relatively "soft" rent controls that provide for vacancy decontrol and other methods of adjusting rents to the market rate.
 This policy heterogeneity means that a single dummy variable will not accurately reflect the treatment effect of a wide variety of control types; @gilderbloom2007, for example, finds evidence that rent control policies in New Jersey cities are not particularly salient.
 An alternate specification